emiliebarnard/pokemon-in-python/index.md

 **Objective:**
 The purpose of this section is to provide details on how to download and install Visual Studio Code and Python programs for coding with the PokéAPI.

-**Disclaimer:** The instructions provided within this section will work for both Microsoft Windows, Mac, and Linux users.
+**Note:** The instructions within this section work for Microsoft Windows, Mac, and Linux users.
 For full details on additional system requirements, please review the documentation referenced for each software listed below.

 ## Requirements